Staying on a Maldives local island (like Maalhos Maldives) is a chance to experience real island life while contributing to the local community.

 That inspired him to lead an initiative in his past role as the island councilor to start a waste management program on Maalhos.
 Each house on the island now segregates waste.
 Organic waste is composted.
 Tin and plastic are compressed and sent to Male.
 Some inorganic waste is burnt but they’re on the lookout for better solutions.
 Maalhos is also in the midst of finishing up their own tiny desalination plant with a glass bottle facility – so locals no longer have to rely on boiled rainwater or plastic bottled water for drinking!

 I heard some sad stories of fancy resorts that pay neighbouring local islands to take their waste, so they can put up a clean facade for tourists.
 And of uninhabited islands where trash has been piling up for years – and presumably drifting into the ocean.

-As travellers, the islands of the Maldives are classrooms to learn about climate change and the plastic menace first hand – and realise how our travel and consumption choices can have a direct impact on how we choose to experience a destination.
+As travellers, a Maldives local island is a classroom to learn about climate change and the plastic menace first hand.
+And hopefully realise how our travel and consumption choices can have a direct impact on how we choose to experience a destination.

 You can experience the best of the Maldives on a budget